 For a manufacturing firm that has reached production capacity, sometimes it seems like the only way to create more space is to acquire more square footage.
-But don’t hit the property pages just yet – Paul Holt, specialist Manufacturing Advisor at the Hub suggests some alternative solutions.
+But don’t hit the property pages just yet – Andy Hinton, specialist Manufacturing Advisor at the Hub suggests some alternative solutions.

 One of the most common challenges I speak to manufacturing firms about is space – primarily a lack of it.
 Order books are full, the shopfloor is working at capacity, there’s no physical way that your business can take on that extra order – the only answer is to move to new premises which better meet the demands of the business.